 Joanie Levenson has been an advocate and volunteer for the work of the Center for Conflict Resolution since she participated in the mediation training in 2012.
 She officially joined the CCR staff in July 2015 as Administrative Assistant, and now also serves as a Restorative Justice Facilitator.
 Joanie holds a Bachelor or Arts Degree in Theatre/Music.
 She also earned a Master of Divinity degree and served as a hospice chaplain for 13 years prior to coming to CCR.

-Michael Minor joined the CCR team in the summer of 2017 as a trained mediator.
+Michael Minor joined the CCR team as a contractor through his organization Mental Turning Point, in the summer of 2017 as a trained mediator.
 His background in community outreach coordination and leadership development makes him a strong facilitator with youth in schools.
 Michael holds a Master’s degree in Public Affairs with an emphasis on Non-Profit and Community Service and a Bachelor’s degree in Criminology.
 His ability to create connections with others, drawing on shared experiences, is invaluable to our programs.

 Jaylon Verser brings 10 years of experience working with youth in the Kansas City area to the CCR school team.
 One of his goals is to positively impact youth’s ability to make informed decisions.
 Jaylon is a trained mediator and Restorative Justice proponent and is currently pursuing a Master’s in Public Administration from UMKC.
 Jaylon sees community connections as a critical component in understanding and solving problems that exist.